Diethood » Recipes » Dinner Recipes » Beef Recipes » How to Cook Filet Mignon (Grill or Oven)

 How to Cook Filet Mignon

-I’m sure everyone has a favorite way to prepare and enjoy filet mignon.
-When it comes to the best way to cook filet mignon, I bounce between these two and can’t choose a favorite!
+I’m sure everyone has a favorite way to prepare and enjoy steak.
+When it comes to the best way to cook filet mignon, I bounce between the grill and the oven, and I can’t choose a favorite!

-• Rub and season: Rub the steaks with olive oil.
-Then, combine the salt and pepper in a small bowl.
-Rub the steaks all over with the salt and pepper mixture.
+3. Rub and season: Rub the steaks with olive oil.
+Then, rub the steaks all over with salt and pepper.

-• Grill: Carefully lay the prepared steaks on the preheated grill.
-Let them cook for about 5 minutes per side or until the internal temperature registers at 125˚F for medium-rare, or 130˚F for medium.
+4. Grill: Cook the filet mignon steaks on the grill for about 5 minutes per side or until the internal temperature registers at 125˚F for medium-rare or 130˚F for medium.
 Using an Instant Read Thermometer is the easiest way to check the temperature quickly and accurately.

-• Rest Again: Take your perfectly-cooked steaks off of the grill, place them on a clean plate, and let them rest for about 5 minutes before serving.
-(This helps keep the juices in the meat, instead of letting them run out all over the plate when you cut into your steak.)
+5. Rest Again: Take the steaks off the grill, place them on a clean plate, and let them rest for about 5 minutes before serving.
+This helps keep the juices in the meat instead of letting them run out all over the plate when you cut into your steak.

-• Prep: Preheat the oven to 400˚F, and set a cast iron skillet over high heat so that it can get hot, as well.
+1. Prep: Preheat the oven to 400˚F, and set a cast iron skillet over high heat.

-• Sear: Add the steaks to the heated cast iron skillet, and cook them for 3 minutes on the first side.
+3. Sear: Add the steaks to the hot skillet and cook them for 3 minutes on the first side.
 Flip the steaks over, and cook for 2 minutes on the second side.

-• Bake: Using a couple of oven mitts or pot holders, move the hot skillet to the oven, so the steaks can bake for 4 more minutes.
+4. Bake: Move the skillet to the oven and cook the steaks for 4 more minutes.
 Check the temperature.
-It should register at 125˚F for medium-rare, or 130˚F for medium.
-If the steaks aren’t quite there, close the oven door and let them cook for a minute longer before checking again.
+It should register at 125˚F for medium-rare or 130˚F for medium.
+If the steaks aren’t quite done, close the oven door and let them cook for a minute longer before checking again.

 Closeup photo of sliced filet mignon

-• Before You Do Anything, Rest.
-It’s a great idea to let your steaks rest at room temperature for 30 minutes before you cook them.
-You want them to be at room temperature.
+• Room Temp Steaks.
+Allow the filet mignon to rest at room temperature for 20 to 30 minutes before you cook it.
 This is called “tempering” the meat, and it helps the outside get nicely cooked while the inside stays juicy.
-Yum.

-• Season Well: Whether you grill or bake your steaks, make sure you rub them down with olive oil, salt and pepper.
+• Season Well: Rub the filets down with olive oil, salt, and pepper.
 Massage it into the steak for the best flavor.

 • Buying Filet Mignon: You can opt to purchase a beef tenderloin and slice your filets yourself or purchase pre-cut filets from your butcher.
 Whichever route you decide to go, make sure you choose quality beef.